-annular is a series of painting that came about due to my work using Processing to generate grids of objects with randomized values mixed in.
+annular is a series of paintings that came about due to my work using Processing to generate grids of objects with randomized values mixed in.
 The first series is titled annular and consists of eight 8″ by 8″ paintings, each with an 8 by 8 grid comprised of 64 circles.

 Like many of the “pixel pushers” of the modern day, I spend a good amount of time creating things that are digital, that live only within a computer, bits of code and colored dots that don’t really exist in the real world.
 Many of today’s digital workers are missing that “feel” you get from the tactile sense of making physical things.
 This is my attempt to get some of that back and to bridge the divide between the two worlds.